 Akron is a very small village located in the state of New York.
 With a population of 2,845 people and three constituent neighborhoods, Akron is the 472nd largest community in New York.
 Akron has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages, Akron isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Akron are a mix of both white- and blue-collar jobs.
-Overall, Akron is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Akron who work in office and administrative support (11.70%), teaching (7.89%), and sales jobs (7.69%).
+Overall, Akron is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Akron who work in office and administrative support (14.58%), sales jobs (9.52%), and food service (8.31%).

 Akron’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.